joshmartinecon/nba-playoffs-forecast/readme.md

 ## Expected Minutes

 This project collects and processes NBA team and player data from [Basketball-Reference](https://www.basketball-reference.com) to estimate expected playoff minutes for each team’s 10-man rotation.
 For each team in the 2024--25 season, the code scrapes roster information, advanced player statistics, and injury reports.
 Only players who have played more than 250 total minutes are considered for inclusion.
-To account for availability, players listed as ``Out For Season'' are removed.
+To account for availability, players listed as "Out For Season" are removed.
 The top 10 players per team are selected based on their average minutes per game, calculated as total minutes played divided by games played:

 $$
 \text{MPG}_i = \frac{\text{MP}_i}{\text{G}_i}